selenafmcc/drawgrid/README.md

      - Layer select (can collapse)
  - Zoom control (oh god) using the scroll wheel or using a zoom bar.
  - Feature: Consider settings menu to account for misc stuff (like GUI scaling for later monitors)
  - Make background grid colours variable, maybe, unlikely, actually, fuck that.
+EDIT: yeah thats fine. no p. lets die together.

+11.10.19
+ - Shift clicking need a script that runs through activenodes partner array and makes sure there's an empty space for it.
+ - If new nodes x/y is within "size" pixels from an existing node, just set that existing node as the endpoint.
+This can be done fairly easily by keeping in mind every node has a HOVER variable. (if hover var in node nearest to mouse is active and its not activenode, set it as activenodes partner, if theres space for it. i am.
+SO tired.)
+ - various node characteristics (colour, layer, SNAP etc) cant be tweaked until those options are available in the menu.
+Desu.